 Tenants want to feel secure where they live.
 It is important to re-key all locks to ensure no one else has a key.
 If you are unable to re-key the lock, this is a good time to replace them.
 Ensure smoke detectors are in good working order.
 All windows and sliding doors should be secure and have working locks.
 It is important to repair any screens that are torn as this is a security problem.

 Making a property tenant ready is a necessary aspect of the rental property investment cost of doing business.
-Maintaining the home incrementally is a smart way to make sure your investment stays current with aging wear and tear features of the home.
+Maintaining the home incrementally is a smart way to ensure your investment stays current with aging wear and tear.
 Your next tenants will appreciate the time and energy you spent preparing for them.
-This pays off as you have a right to expect them to take appropriate care of the property which means less repair and replacement from damage.
+This pays off as you have a right to expect them to take appropriate care of the property.